There are many benefits of being active whether it’s via traditional exercises, recreational activities or even a job that requires physical movement.

 It is made with long-lasting material and is anatomically contoured to fit your arm comfortably and securely.

-It has a five-point pressure pad which is strategically placed to help reduce pain and irritation by stimulating sprained muscles and other trigger points on your arm.
+It has a five-point pressure pad that is strategically placed to help reduce pain and irritation by stimulating sprained muscles and other trigger points on your arm.

 The pad can be placed on either the outside or inside of the durable, easy-to-clean band.